patronasxdxd/CTFS/docs/Carrot.md

 The `sub` function in the `beforetransfer` method will subtract the `amount` from the allowance.
 If the subtraction results a value less than zero indicates that the transfer amount exceeds the allowance limit and will fail.

-This pattern involves the Action-Check pattern, where you act, in this case transferring tokens without explicitly checking for permission.
+This pattern involves the **Action-Check** pattern, where you act first, in this case transferring tokens without explicitly checking for permission.
-The actual check is deferred to a later point in the code, the `sub` function on the allowances mapping.
+And check afterwards, in the `sub` function on the allowances mapping.

 This final check can be avoided if the `_msgSender()` on the `_isExcludedFromFee` mapping is set to true, giving the `_msgSender()` the ability to move any user's tokens at its will.